 I also enjoyed Nha Trang, despite telling myself to avoid it as it'd be too noisy and full of drunk Australians.
 I Stayed 5 days over New Year's and met some good people and even enjoyed the party atmosphere (beware the Buckets at the Nha Trang Yacht Club though!).
 I remember the beach being nice enough and the local mud baths were great for a laugh.

 Halong Bay in the North was good too, although rammed with tourists.
-It's stunning scenery though, so there's a good reason they all flock there. about 6 years ago
+It's stunning scenery though, so there's a good reason they all flock there. over 7 years ago